 At this point you can set up ssh access from the host or continue working in the KVM console.
 I’m not going to cover it here for the purpose of brevity but I would recommend ssh for better productivity.

 MySQL and MariaDB should work equally well for Nextcloud.
-While MySQL remains the standard for the LAMP stack on Ubuntu (CentOS prefers MariaDB), I decided to use MariaDB because it is a community-driven project with a team that delivers quicker security updates `this article <described here.
+While MySQL remains the standard for the LAMP stack on Ubuntu (CentOS prefers MariaDB), I decided to use MariaDB because it is a community-driven project with a team that delivers quicker security updates as described here

 First, install the server & client packages: